pyrocko.org¶

 Interactive static displacement modelling

 Fault ruptures and volcanic plumbing systems are complex and highly interactive processes which take place in heterogeneous composition of the Earth’s crust.
 To intuitively study the complexities, we developed a graphical tool to interact and link observed surface displacements with deformation sources.
 This may guide as a first measure and constrain future finite numerical optimisation.
-Talpa, the mole, provides interfaces to different displacement codes and models, one being pyrocko.gf
+Talpa, the mole, provides interfaces to different displacement codes and models, one being pyrocko.gf.

 Heimann, Sebastian; Kriegerowski, Marius; Isken, Marius; Cesca, Simone; Daout, Simon; Grigoli, Francesco; Juretzek, Carina; Megies, Tobias; Nooshiri, Nima; Steinberg, Andreas; Sudhaus, Henriette; Vasyura-Bathke, Hannes; Willey, Timothy; Dahm, Torsten (2017): Pyrocko - An open-source seismology toolbox and library.
 V. 0.3.
-GFZ Data Services. http://doi.org/10.5880/GFZ.2.1.2017.001
+GFZ Data Services. https://doi.org/10.5880/GFZ.2.1.2017.001

 Heimann, Sebastian; Kriegerowski, Marius; Dahm, Torsten; Simone, Cesca; Wang, Rongjiang: A Green’s function database platform for seismological research and education: applications and examples.
 EGU General Assembly 2016, held 17-22 April, 2016 in Vienna Austria, p.15292

 Isken, Marius; Sudhaus, Henriette; Heimann, Sebastian; Steinberg, Andreas; Daout, Simon; Vasyura-Bathke, Hannes (2017): Kite - Software for Rapid Earthquake Source Optimisation from InSAR Surface Displacement.
 V. 0.1.
-GFZ Data Services. http://doi.org/10.5880/GFZ.2.1.2017.002
+GFZ Data Services. https://doi.org/10.5880/GFZ.2.1.2017.002